 Should you get the Phiaton 900 Legacy headphones?

-If you’re looking for great noise cancelling headphones for travel or commuting but don’t want to dish out for some of the more popular brands, you should definitely consider picking up the Phiaton 900 Legacy headphones.
-As far as what you need for a pair of on-the-go headphones these check all the boxes.
-They have good active noise cancelling, they’re comfortable, sound good, and have amazing battery life.
-While I found the bass to be a little too strong, I don’t think that’ll be an issue for most people.
-While you can get better noise cancelling and sound quality from options like the Sony WH-1000XM4 or the Shure AONIC 50, you’ll also have to pay more for them.
-While the Phiaton 900 Legacy headphones aren’t what I would consider cheap either, they’re definitely a value-packed pair of cans that get you 90% of the way there for just $250 USD.
+If you’re looking for great noise canceling headphones but don’t want to pay a small fortune, you should definitely consider picking up the Phiaton 900 Legacy.
+As far as what you need for a pair of on-the-go headphones this checks all the boxes.
+The 900 Legacy has good active noise canceling, is comfortable, sounds good, and has amazing battery life.
+While I find the bass to be a little too loud, I don’t think that’ll be an issue for most people.
+While you can get better noise canceling and sound quality from options like the Sony WH-1000XM4 or the Shure AONIC 50, you’ll also have to pay more for them.